Understanding the ENUM Data Type in MySQL: Complete Guide with Examples

 Handling NULL and Empty Strings

-5. Character Set and Collation for ENUM Type
+5. Character Sets and Collations for ENUM

-How to Set Character Set and Collation
+How to Set Character Sets and Collations

 CREATE TABLE documents (